Mohun Bagan and East Bengal slips from top tier for the first time since inception of NFL | Goal.com

-Mohun Bagan and East Bengal slips from top tier for the first time since inception of NFL
+Mohun Bagan and East Bengal slip from top tier for the first time since inception of NFL

 Mohun Bagan and East Bengal have always plied their trade at the top tier of Indian football since the National Football League (NFL) was established back in 1996.